mdmahbubreza/BookHub/README.md

 Here's the updated README file for your repository:

 # BookHub
-### Tagline: Discover, Explore, and Connect with the World of Books
+### Discover, Explore, and Connect with the World of Books

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).